Elementary School

 • Novel Studies/Groups

-• Identify and apply use of figurative language
+• Identify and apply the use of figurative language

 • Practice and apply cursive handwriting